What Are In-App Events & How Do They Impact ASO?

 What are Apple’s in-app events?

-Event cards can be created in App Store Connect and will contain basic information about the in-app event, such as the event name, short description, and an image or video.
-Users will then be able to tap through to an event details page containing further information about the event, including details on whether or not an in-app purchase or subscription is required to participate.
+Event cards can be created in App Store Connect and contain basic information about the in-app event, such as the event name, short description, and an image or video.
+Users can then tap through to an event details page containing further information about the event, including details on whether or not an in-app purchase or subscription is required to participate.
 From this page, users can also opt-in to receive notifications when the event starts, access the event directly in the app via a deep link, and/or share the event with their network.

 When should you use in-app events?